 Buder is a well-known athlete many seniors and younger adults admire.
 At the age of 86, she has competed in many triathlons, which include a full marathon.
 She began running at the age of 48, and only meant to take a fun jog on the beach, but it has turned into a lifestyle she enjoys.
 Buder is the face of Nike’s Unlimited Youth video, and she continues to stay fit by training regularly.

 Exercise is an important part of any senior’s day, and even light exercise can significantly impact your aging loved one’s health.
 If your loved one needs encouragement and assistance with regular physical activity, reach out to Home Care Assistance.
 Exercise is a crucial component of our Balanced Care Method (BCM), which also encourages seniors to eat nutritious foods and get plenty of mental and social stimulation.
-For more information on BCM and the in-home senior care Phoenix, AZ, families trust, call 602.388.1085 to speak with a friendly Care Manager.
+For more information on BCM and the elderly care families trust, Phoenix Home Care Assistance is available.
+Call 602.362.7554 to speak with a friendly Care Manager.